cleanzr/record-linkage-tutorial/README.md

 Suggested reading: Slide deck.
 (Paper and software is coming soon).

 Kaplan, Betancourt, and Steorts have been funded for this work under NSF CAREER Award.
 In addition, Steorts has been funded for this work under NICHD Center Grant P2CHD041028.
+The ideas of this project are of the researchers and not of the funding organization.